The British Royal Visit

 Map showing the regions visited by King George VI and Queen Elizabeth in 1939

-When Franklin Roosevelt invited England's King George VI for a visit to the United States, the significance of the invitation did not go unnoticed.
+When Franklin Roosevelt invited Great Britain's King George VI for a visit to the United States, the significance of the invitation did not go unnoticed.
 No reigning British Monarch had ever set foot on American soil, not even in colonial times.
-Ever since America declared its independence from England in 1776, the United States and Great Britain oftentimes experienced tense relations, but Roosevelt's invitation to the King carried great significance in the history of Anglo-American relations, not only because of their colonial past, but more importantly, because it signified the dawn of a new era in American and British cooperation.
+Ever since the Revolutionary War the United States and Great Britain oftentimes experienced tense relations, but Roosevelt's invitation to the King carried great significance in the history of Anglo-American relations because it signified the dawn of a new era in American and British cooperation.

 With Europe poised on the brink of war, Franklin Roosevelt realized the necessity of fostering closer ties between the two democracies.
 Roosevelt believed so strongly in the need for cooperation that he pursued this change in foreign policy at the risk of losing domestic support from the very strong isolationist and anti-British segments of the electorate.